 In Sensat’s recent snapshot poll questioning civil infrastructure professionals on the status of their data integration, all of the respondents identified that they struggled to integrate data and systems effectively and currently held their data in several variations, be it physical site plans or spreadsheets.
 Through the use of an integrated platform, users would be able to generate valuable insights to help solve problems across the asset lifecycle.

-Rewards of a CVE
+Rewards of a visualisation platform

-A common visualisation solution can deliver trusted data from various sources and systems to one place to support data decisions and keep up with growing data volumes and day-to-day business demands.
+A visualisation platform solution can deliver trusted data from various sources and systems to one place to support data decisions and keep up with growing data volumes and day-to-day business demands.
 Therefore, the ultimate goal of data integration is to be able to access one platform to generate valuable and usable information to help solve problems and gain new insights.

-The rewards gained from unifying data into a common visualisation platform can and will help access untapped information from within the data sets, eliminating data silos between departments, integrating legacy systems and merging databases between partners.
+The rewards gained from unifying data into a visualisation platform can and will help access untapped information from within the data sets, eliminating data silos between departments, integrating legacy systems and merging databases between partners.

 Data integration can help to make sense of all the data that is encapsulated within your organisation, whether the data is generated internally, cross-functionally or collected externally.
 Consolidating data can help bring proprietary, legacy data into new systems that can easily be accessed by any team member.